bjasspa/jasspa/README.md

 <img src="microemacs/graphics/ME24.png" width="390px"/>&nbsp;&nbsp;<img src="microemacs/graphics/ME24-terminal-greek.png" width="390px"/>

-_Left:_ GUI  version  - theme "Basic  Black on Cream",  _Right:_  Greek Text in the Terminal  version  within a Tmux  session - theme:  "Default  White on Black".
+_Left:_ GUI  version  - theme "Basic  Black on Cream",  _Right:_  Greek Text in the Terminal  version  within a Tmux  session with an open menu entry - theme:  "Default  White on Black".
-There  are  more  than  25  themes  (schemes)  to  choose  from  ...
+The menu entry can be opened on a terminal version usually with "Esc =" There  are  more  than  25  themes  (schemes)  to  choose  from  ...
 The  main appplication  frame is split here into two  windows, one is for editing a file, the other here has the hyperhelp documentation open.
 You can as well edit the same